mykle1/MMM-EarthWinds/README.md

 ## MMM-EarthWinds

-Displays current wind conditions on Earth
+Live background that displays current wind conditions on Earth

+Any orientation you desire.
+Just click and drag.

 ## Video